Renard R.36

 The Renard R.36 was a Belgian all-metal fighter aircraft designed by Alfred Renard to replace the Fairey Firefly IIM within the Belgian Air Force.
 Designed to improve on the Renard Epervier, which was never adopted by the Belgian government, the prototype R.36 first flew on 5 November 1937.
 Following testing the R.36 was selected by the Belgian Air Force in late 1938, with 40 aircraft provisionally ordered, to be delivered in two years.

 However, on 17 January 1939 the prototype, OO-ARW, crashed near Nivelles, killing pilot Lt.
 Viscount Eric de Spoelberch.
 The official investigation was inconclusive, no evidence of material failure being discovered, with the most probable causes being radio equipment coming loose during a high-G manoeuvre, jamming the controls, or the pilot becoming incapacitated.
 The airframe had accumulated 75:30 hours' flight time.
 The order was then dropped in favour of licence production of the Hawker Hurricane by SABCA.

 Variants

 R.36

 Single-seat fighter powered by a 910 hp Hispano-Suiza 12Ycrs engine, one built.
-Planned armament was 4 × 7.7 mm FN Browning machine guns and 1 × 20 mm autocannon or 3 × 20 mm autocannons.
+Armament was 4 × 7.7 mm FN Browning machine guns and 1 × 20 mm autocannon, and a 3 × 20 mm autocannons configuration was planned.

+Several variants were also planned but not built;

+The R.36B, a two-seater variant, the R.36E, a lightened two-seater training variant with a weaker engine (400 to 600 hp), and the R.36R, a standard R.36 but with smaller wings (16 m2 instead of 20).